talk-to-the-duck/talk-to-the-duck.github.io/content/posts/HowTo/how-to-use-sonarcloud/index.md

 <!--more-->
 ## Foreword

+SonarCloud is a cloud-based code analysis service designed to detect coding issues  (cf. [SonarCloud presentation](https://docs.sonarcloud.io/))
-Sonarcloud same Sonarcube ; free for public project
+SonarCloud is free for public projects.

 ## Create an Organization